filmio/CPUcoin/README.md

 # CPUcoin token

-Smart contracts for the CPUcoin ecosystem token (see cpucoin.io ).
+Smart contracts for the Filmio ecosystem token (see cpucoin.io ).

 Core to CPUcoin pre-main net launch is an implementation of a fully-featured vesting token.